leochangzliao/leochangzliao.github.io/README.md

 *   Learning Object’s Scale with Clicks for Object Detection.
     -    Propose a simple yet effective framework which combines CNN visualization and center clicks to generate more tight            pseudo bounding box used for training a fully-supervised object detector.
 Note that our method can also be used to            annotate instance-level bounding box or pixel-level annotation used for semantic segmentation.
     -    Evaluations on PASCAL VOC 2007 and 2012 show that our method surpasses all state-of-art weakly-supervised detection          methods and center click based methods by a significant margin.
-    -    Aimming for ICCV2019.
+    -    Aimming for IEEE SPL.

 Skills
 ------
 *   CET4/6 certificate.
-*   Experienced with Python, familiar with C, C++, MatLab.
+*   Experienced with Python, familiar with C, C++.
 *   Deep Learning Framework: Caffe, TensorFlow.
 *   Familiar with CUDA C++ Programming.
 *   Commonly used Deep Learning Model: AlexNet, VGG, GoogleNet, ResNet, SqueezeNet, etc.